-The popular stereotype of religious orders brings to mind hermits, cloisters and a vague memory of such aberrations such as Simon Stylites.
-Such orders originated in northern Egypt in the fourth century and in the first few hundred years it was characterized almost exclusively by the above things.
-The word monasticism comes from the Greek monos, which can be translated as "alone."
+The popular stereotype of Christian religious orders brings to mind hermits, cloisters, and a vague memory of such aberrations as Simon Stylites.
+Such orders originated in northern Egypt in the fourth century, and in the first few hundred years, solitude and total separation from "the world" characterized them.
+As scholars would remind us, the words monasticism and monk are rooted in the Greek word monos, which can be translated as "alone."

-The missionary outreach by monastic and other religious orders had, of course, been given a big push at the beginning of the thirteenth century when the Franciscans were formed.
-Francis of Assisi infused his followers with missionary spirit.
+The missionary outreach by monastic and other religious orders had 0been given a big push at the beginning of the thirteenth century when the Franciscans were formed.
+Francis of Assisi infused his followers with missionary spirit. [ ,more on Francis ]

 As soon as his monastic group of followers reached the New Testament number of seventy, Francis paired them off and sent them out two by two.
 His commission to each pair was: "Go, proclaim peace to men; preach repentance.
 You shall increase to a great multitude and shall go on increasing to the end of the world."3